MICo-150K: A Comprehensive Dataset Advancing Multi-Image Composition: Experiments

 \subsection{Experiments Setting}

-To validate the effectiveness of our dataset, we train five open-source models: BAGEL~\citep{deng2025bagel}, OmniGen2~\citep{wu2025omnigen2explorationadvancedmultimodal}, Luminia-DiMOO~\citep{xin2025luminadimooomnidiffusionlarge}, BLIP3-o~\citep{chen2025blip3ofamilyfullyopen}, Qwen-Image-Edit~\citep{wu2025qwen-image} on MICo-150K, and evaluate their performance on MICo-Bench.
+To validate the effectiveness of our dataset, we train five open-source models: BAGEL~\citep{deng2025bagel}, OmniGen2~\citep{wu2025omnigen2explorationadvancedmultimodal}, Lumina-DiMOO~\citep{xin2025luminadimooomnidiffusionlarge}, BLIP3-o~\citep{chen2025blip3ofamilyfullyopen}, Qwen-Image-Edit~\citep{wu2025qwen-image} on MICo-150K, and evaluate their performance on the released MICo-Bench.
 For BAGEL, we freeze the understanding branch and VAE while fine-tuning the generation branch parameters.
 For BLIP3-o, we build upon the BLIP3o-Next-Edit~\citep{chen2025blip3onextfrontiernativeimage} version and set the maximum sequence length to 5120, with sequences right-padded or truncated as needed.
 For OmniGen2, we simply perform full fine-tuning.
-For Luminia-DiMOO, we set the input maximum sequence length to 6144, and resize all input images to $512 \times 512$.
+For Lumina-DiMOO, we set the input maximum sequence length to 6144, and resize all input images to $512 \times 512$.
 For Qwen-Image-Edit, we use our custom training pipeline.
 The encoder and VAE are frozen, while all parameters of the MMDiT module are fine-tuned.
-We further conducted an ablation study on the De\&Re task, comparing three training configurations: without De\&Re, with real De\&Re target images, and with synthetic De\&Re target images.
+For comparison, we also evaluate representative closed-source systems and original open-source checkpoints under the same benchmark protocol.